Twins vs. Red Sox Player Props Betting Odds

-Player prop bet options for Carlos Correa, Alex Verdugo and others are listed when the Minnesota Twins host the Boston Red Sox at Target Field on Monday at 7:40 PM ET.
+You can find player prop bet odds for Carlos Correa, Alex Verdugo and other players on the Minnesota Twins and Boston Red Sox heading into their matchup at 7:40 PM ET on Tuesday at Target Field.

 Bet on this matchup or its props with BetMGM!